davidnwogucodes/Bitnob-assesment/README.md

 Africa is slowly seeing a surge in blockchain projects with core objectives of revamping its digital identity infrastructure.
 For example, Trustlab, a South-african based startup formed an alliance with UN’s international organizations for migration to enforce refugee personal data protection while simultaneously establishing their identity.
-Other examples like Sovrin and flexID which spotlights the potential of blockchain technology in addressing the digital identity challenges rampant across africa.
+Other examples like Sovrin and flexID which spotlights the potential of blockchain technology in addressing the digital identity challenges rampant across Africa.

 **Conclusion**.